 St. Lucia Quarantines Cruise Ship After Measles Case Occurs Onboard

-"We thought it prudent that we quarantine the ship," Dr. Merlene Fredericks-James, the Caribbean nation's chief medical officer, announced this week, saying the decision was based on information from "two reputable sources that there was a confirmed case onboard a cruise ship" that arrived at the island Tuesday.
+"We thought it prudent that we quarantine the ship," Dr. Merlene Fredericks-James, the Caribbean nation's chief medical officer, announced this week, saying the decision was based on information from "two reputable sources that there was a confirmed case on board a cruise ship" that arrived at the island Tuesday.

 "Because of the risk of potential infection, not just from the confirmed measles case, but from other persons who may be on the boat at the time," a quarantine was deemed the best course of action, she said.